unilight/seq2seq-vc/egs/arctic/vc2/README.md

     ...
 ```

 Ignore the "post", this hyperparameter controls the "compresses rate" of the encoder output feature sequence before we send it into the attention learning module.
-It is ESSENTIAL to properly set this number: the automatic alignment search method requires that in EVERY parallel pair, the length of the source utterance needs to be reduced such that it is shorter than that of the target utterance.
+It is ESSENTIAL to properly set this number: the automatic alignment search method requires that **in EVERY parallel pair, the length of the source utterance needs to be reduced such that it is shorter than that of the target utterance**.
 It is recommended to calculate the duration ratio of EVERY training pair prior to training, and properly set this number.
 (Note that if this number is set to be too large, attention learning will fail.)

 #### What if OOM happens during training?